LudiJolo/Ludijolo/README.md

 # John Paolo Hernandez
 - You can call me Jolo, and I am an aspiring Software Engineer.
-I aim to earn my Bachelor's Degree in Computer Science in 2024.
+I earned my Bachelor's Degree in Computer Science in 2024 with Cum Laude honors.
-- I'm currently learning Machine Learning, Mobile Development, and Web Development.
+- I am proficient in multiple fields such as IT, Network, Software Development, Cloud Computing, and Machine Learning.
-- I participate in the ACM club in CSULA as the Web Master.
+- Former Lead Web Developer in Association of Computing Machinery at CalStateLA.
-- One of my goals is to work for a tech company as a Software Engineer.
+- Former Software Components Lead in LA City: Bureau of Engineering.

 ## Technical Skills
-- Web Development: React.js, HTML/CSS, and Firebase Cloud
+- Web Development: React.js, HTML/CSS/Bootstrap, Django, and Firebase Cloud, Azure, AWS
-- Software Development: C++, Python, Java
+- Software Development: C++, Python, Java, GitHub, MySQL, MongoDB

 ## Fun facts about me:
 - My main hobby is dancing hiphop, and I make choreography for fun.